behdadn77/Distributed-Systems/questions/Synchronization/Pessimistic_Timestamp_Ordering_Protocol.md

 ---

 ### 2. **Problem Addressed**
-The primary problem that pessimistic timestamp ordering addresses is **data inconsistency** due to concurrent access to shared data by multiple transactions.
+The primary problem that pessimistic timestamp ordering addresses is **data inconsistency** caused by concurrent access to shared data by multiple transactions.
 In distributed systems, simultaneous operations on a dataset can lead to issues such as **lost updates**, **dirty reads**, or **non-repeatable reads**.
 This protocol ensures that transactions are executed in a way that maintains a consistent and conflict-free state.

 ---

 ### 3. **How Pessimistic Timestamp Ordering Works**
 1. **Timestamps**:
    - Each transaction is assigned a unique **timestamp** at the beginning.
 This timestamp determines the transaction's order in the system.
-   - Data items are also associated with two timestamps:
+   - Data items are associated with two timestamps:
      - **Read Timestamp**: The latest timestamp of a transaction that successfully read the item.
      - **Write Timestamp**: The latest timestamp of a transaction that successfully wrote to the item.